phaserjs/phaser/README.md

 * Input.getPointerFromId will return a pointer with a matching pointerId value, if any. pointerId is a value set by the browser in the DOM event.
 * ArcadePhysics.getObjectsUnderPointer will return all children from a Group that overlap with the given Pointer.
 * InputManager.minPriorityID lets you set the minimum priority level an object needs to be to be checked by a Pointer.
 Useful for UI layer stacking.
-* New consts: Phaser.Tilemap.NORTH, SOUTH, EAST and WEST to use with the TileMapWalker Plugin.
+* New consts: Phaser.Tilemap.NORTH, SOUTH, EAST and WEST to use with the TileMapWalker Plugin but generally just handy to have anyway.
 * BitmapData.processPixelRGB added undefined check (thanks @muclemente, fix #808)
 * Phaser.Utils.transposeArray will transpose the given array and return it.
 * Phaser.Utils.rotateArray will rotate the given array by 90 or 180 degrees in either direction and return it.